cozzidan/progetto_tiw_twitter/README.md

 The thread page includes a comment form.
 Submitting a comment refreshes the page with updated data.
 Users can return to the home page or log out.

+<b>Note</b> <br>
-Note: This project is a university assignment and is not a fully functional real-world application.
+This project is a university assignment and is not a fully functional real-world application.